dhis2/dhis2-docs/src/developer/web-api/tracker.md

 user cannot request objects outside its search scope unless it's using the organisation unit mode ALL and has enough privileges to use that mode.

-When requesting tracked entities without specifying a program, the response will include only those tracked entities that satisfy one of the following criteria:
+When requesting tracked entities without specifying a program, the response will include only tracked entities that satisfy [metadata sharing settings](#webapi_tracker_metadata_sharing) and one of the following criteria:
 - The tracked entity is enrolled in at least one program the user has data access to, and the user has access to the owner organisation unit.
-- The tracked entity is not enrolled in at least one program the user has data access to, and the user has access to the tracked entity registering organisation unit.
+- The tracked entity is not enrolled in any program the user has data access to, and the user has access to the tracked entity registering organisation unit.

-In both scenarios, the validation process will consider the program access level, as detailed at the beginning of this section, and the sharing settings, as explained [here](#webapi_tracker_metadata_sharing).

 #### Tracker Ownership Override: Break the Glass { #webapi_tracker_ownership_override }